ircv3/ircv3-specifications/core/message-tags-3.3.md

 ### Size limit

-The size limit for message tags is increased from 512 to 4608 bytes, including the leading `@` and trailing space characters, leaving 4606 bytes for tags themselves.
+The size limit for message tags is increased from 512 to 4607 bytes, including the leading `'@'` (0x40) and trailing space `' '` (0x20) characters.
 The size limit for the rest of the message is unchanged.

 This limit is separated between server-initiated and client-initiated tags.
-Server tags MUST NOT exceed 510 bytes and client tags MUST NOT exceed 4096 bytes.
-Client-initiated tags include any tags sent by a client without the client-only prefix.
-This prevents servers from overflowing the overall limit by adding tags to a valid client message that comes within the limit.
+This prevents servers from overflowing the overall limit by adding tags to a client message sent within the allowed limit.

+In the following description, **tag data** describes the bytes between the leading and trailing tag separators mentioned above.

+Clients MUST NOT send messages with tag data exceeding 4094 bytes, this includes tags with or without the client-only prefix.

+Servers MUST NOT add tag data to messages that exceeds 510 bytes.

+    <server_max>    (512)  :: '@' <tag_data  510> ' '
+    <client_max>   (4096)  :: '@' <tag_data 4094> ' '
+    <combined_max> (4607)  :: '@' <tag_data  510> ';' <tag_data 4094> ' '

-Servers MUST reply with the `ERR_INPUTTOOLONG` (`417`) error numeric if a client sends a message with more tags than the respective allowed limit.
+Servers MUST reply with the `ERR_INPUTTOOLONG` (`417`) error numeric if a client sends a message with more tag data than the allowed limit.
 Servers MUST NOT truncate tags to allow lines that exceed this limit.

     417    ERR_INPUTTOOLONG
           ":Input line was too long"